 Common Data Elements: Standardizing Data Collection

-Why Need Common Data Elements?
+Why the Need for Common Data Elements?

 Example: United States Postal Service